Rubus armeniacus

 Status in the CKISS region

-- Himalayan blackberry is classified as Contain on the CKISS Annual Priority List.
+- Himalayan blackberry is currently classified as Contain on the CKISS Annual Priority List.

-- While it is considered Established in the Nelson and Creston Invasive Plant Management Areas, it is less prevalent in other parts of the region.
+- While it is considered widespread in the Nelson and Creston Invasive Plant Management Areas, it is less prevalent in other parts of the region.

 - To learn more about how CKISS classifies and manages invasive species, see our Invasive Species Priority Lists page.